mainmatter/ember-simple-auth/README.md

 ## Authenticators

-__Authenticators implement the concrete steps necessary to authenticate the session.__ An application can have several authenticators for different kinds of authentication mechanisms (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session is only ever authenticated with one authenticator at a time (see the
+__Authenticators implement the concrete steps necessary to authenticate the session.__ An application can leverage several authenticators for different kinds of authentication mechanisms (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session is only ever authenticated with one authenticator at a time (see the